 - 5 reasons to take a staycation

-- Renting a bike in [city name]?
+- Renting a bike in [city]?
 Here’s what you need to know.

 - Common tourist traps and places you should visit instead

-- 8 animals you can find in [location name]
+- 8 animals you can find in [location]

 One of the best ways to see how your content is performing is to conduct a content audit.
 Continue driving traffic to your blog by reminding your social media followers about some of your best evergreen posts (especially when you make changes to them).

-For more tips on blogging, check out our other content marketing guides.
+For more tips on blogging, check out our content marketing guides.